tesys25/py-kms/README.md

 # Dependencies
 - Python 2.6 or higher, micropython v1.9 or higher.
 - Python 2.6 needs the "argparse" module installed.
-- Micropython needs libpcre and libffi, and modules in micropythonlib, check section below.
+- Micropython needs libffi, and modules in micropythonlib, check section below.

 # Usage
 - To start the server, execute `python server.py [listen_address] [port]`.
 The default listening address is `0.0.0.0` (all interfaces) and the default port is `1688`.